-Mind the gap – become aware of it
+2. Mind the gap – don’t ignore it

 Before change can happen, there needs to be an increase in awareness.
-It’s very hard to notice all the ways the gender pay gap impacts employees if you are not the one being affected.
-Understand that, for the most part, the working world was created by men, for men.
+It’s tough to notice how the gender pay gap impacts other employees if you are not the one being affected.
+For the most part, the working world was originally created by men, for men.